-- You have access to these benefits yearly, you may choose to use an in-network EyeMed "Select" provider OR use a non-EyeMed "Select" provider and seek reimbursement. - Call 844.366.5127 to locate a provider, Monday through Friday from 8 a.m. to 8 p.m. or visit eyemed.com and select "Find an eye doctor" then choose the "Select" network to search for an in-network provider. - For additional details about your EyeMed benefits, go to the back of this document and locate the Appendix.
+- You must use an EyeMed "Select" provider for routine coverage including; routine exam, retinal imaging and eyewear allowance - Call 844.366.5127 to locate a provider, Monday through Friday from 8 a.m. to 8 p.m. or visit eyemed.com and select "Find an eye doctor" then choose the "Select" network to search for a provider.

+For additional details about your EyeMed benefits, go to the back of this document and locate the Appendix.